s-manguy/projects/RWD/fcc-03-landing-page/README.md

 8. Design the fake company logo.
 9. Design the seamless pattern.
 10. **Code** the Landing Page **in HTML and CSS** as these are the languages studied in the RWD module : [codepen](https://codepen.io/s-manguy/full/BaQGKmx).

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/BaQGKmx) realised on 2021/03/09.